Puffin Site

 Puffins establish burrows on grassy cliffs.
 They will also nest amongst rocks.
 Male puffins perform most of the work of clearing out the nest area, which is sometimes lined with grass, feathers or seaweed.
 The only time spent on land is to nest which is about five months per year.
 Mates are found prior to arriving at the colonies, and mating takes place at sea.
 The Atlantic Puffin is sexually mature at the age of 4–5 years.
 The species is monogamous and has biparental care.
 A single-egg clutch is produced each year, and incubation responsibilities are shared between both parents.
 Total incubation time is around 39–45 days, and the chick takes about 49 days to fledge.
 At fledging, the chick leaves the burrow alone, and flies/swims out to sea, usually during the evening.
 Contrary to popular belief, young puffins are not abandoned by their parents.
 The average bird lives about 20 years.

 Our puffin viewing site is just a short five minute walk from the main road on a sharp turn.
-It is also roughly halfway between Sandy Cove Beach and the Puffin Souvenir Craft shop in Maberly.
+It is also roughly halfway between Sandy Cove Beach and the Puffin Craft shop in Maberly.

 Puffins return to the area in May and usually stay until the end of September.